XansWorkshop/XansWorkshop.github.io/conservatory/blog/docs/index.md

 # The Conservatory Development Blog

 &nbsp;&nbsp;Hello!
-My name is Xan.
-Here, I post chronological updates about the development of my game.
-These blog posts were originally hosted solely on [the Discord]( https://discord.gg/YGJ7a44UEE) but I have since moved them here to make them publicly accessible.
+Welcome to **The Conservatory Development Blog**!
+Here, I post chronological updates on my progress through the game's development.
+I also host peeks into the lore of the game's universe.
+Go explore!

 &nbsp;&nbsp;This site is powered by `mkdocs-material` and is what I will (or do, depending on when you are reading this) use for official documentation.